samliu/dotfiles/README.md

 The install script symlinks each file in the dotfile folder to your home directory and prompts if an overwrite is going to happen.

-### Installing Ruby (if desired)
-I like to use RVM.
-TODO(samcliu): add info here.

-### Installing Python
+### Python Virtualenv
-I use MacPorts over homebrew because it's historically been more reliable and consistent for me.
-Since I use virtualenv and rvm to localize my scripting installs I don't require the system to have a super clean environment.
+I use MacPorts over Homebrew because it's historically been more reliable and consistent for me.
+Since I use `virtualenv` and `rvm` to localize my scripting environments I don't require the system to have a super clean global environment.
+See `~/.oh-my-zsh/custom/virtualenv.zsh` for how I usually configure my virtualenvs.
+I've isolated all virtualenv conf to that file so if you want to do it differently you can delete or modify just that file as needed.

-  * sudo port install python27
-  * sudo port install py27-virtualenv
-  * sudo port install py27-virtualenvwrapper-
-  * mkdir ~/virtualenvs
-  * export WORKON_HOME=~/virtualenvs
-  * mkvirtualenv default
-  * add to zshrc the location for virtualenvwrapper.sh